hsahovic/poke-env/CONTRIBUTING.md

 - Implement changes that were discussed.
 - Pass tests.
 We use the following tests:
     - Your code must be linted using `black` and `isort`
-    - Type hints must be consistent, as judged py `pyre`
+    - Type hints must be consistent, as judged by `mypy`
     - Unit tests, found in `/unit_tests`
     - Integration tests, found in `/integration_tests`
 - Be documented.
 If you introduce new functionalities, your code must be documented, and preferably include examples in the documentation.
 If applicable, update other files, such as the README.